kletscodethen/multi-agent-system-workshop/README.md

 # Multi-Agent System Workshop

 Welcome to the Multi-Agent System Workshop!
-This hands-on workshop will guide you through building a mult- agent system with TypeScript.
+This hands-on workshop will guide you through building a multi- agent system with TypeScript.

 ## 🚀 Getting Started